earthcubeprojects-chords/chords/config.md

 **Note**: In the following screens, it may not be obvious that you can click on the areas highlighted in <em>light green</em> to change the settings there.

 * Create a new Site by clicking on the **Sites** selection in the middle left part of the screen and clicking the **Add A New Site** button.
 <img class="img-responsive" src="images/Config_Step3_pt0.PNG" alt="Sites" />

 Fill out the highlighted fields to create a new Site:

 `````
-Name: name of site
+Name: Name of site
-Lat, Lon and Elevation: physical location of site
+Lat, Lon and Elevation: Physical location of site
-Site Type: select among the terms in the pull-down menu
+Site Type: Select among the terms in the pull-down menu
-CUAHSI Site Code: leave this field blank as it will be auto-configured
+CUAHSI Site Code: Leave this field blank as it will be auto-configured
 `````

 * Click on the **Instruments** button in the middle left part of the screen.